Cohomological rigidity of manifolds with torus actions: I: The case of simplicial -spheres

-\begin{prob} If $K\in\QQ$, is $K$ (strongly) $B$-rigid? \end{prob} We will show in \cite{FMW16} that the answer to this question is yes.
-For the special case that $K\in \QQ$ and $\VV(K)\leqslant 11$, this was also obtained by Erokhovets \cite{Ero20}.
-Now let us look at some examples of $\QQ$.
+\begin{prob} If $K\in\QQ$, is $K$ $B$-rigid? \end{prob} We will show in \cite{FMW16} that the answer to this question is yes.
+For the special case in which $K\in \QQ$ and $\VV(K)\leqslant 11$, this was also obtained by Erokhovets \cite{Ero20}.
+Also for any $K\in \QQ$ such that there are no adjacent vertices of valence $4$ (the \emph{valence} of a vertex is the number of vertices in its link) and any facet of $K$ contains a vertex of valence $4$, i.e. the boundary spheres of polytopes dual to \emph{ideal almost Pogorelov polytopes} (see Example \ref{exmp:ideal} (ii) below), this was proved by Erokhovets in \cite{Ero20b}.
+Now let us look at some examples of spheres in $\QQ$.

 \begin{exmp} Let $K$ be an arbitrary simplicial $2$-sphere, and $K'$ be the barycentric subdivision of $K$.
 Then $K'\in\QQ$.
 The flagness of $K'$ is obvious.
 Set